tremby/jellyfin-find-duplicates/README.md

 If the program exits with no output and a success status, no duplicates were found.

+Episodes are grouped by season number and episode number if possible, otherwise an attempt is made to group by season number and a date string found in the title.

 ### Options

 - `-h`, `--help`: Show help text